 - Proposed Plan of Study Form

 Please type or print.
-The form must be signed by the student, and if you are an exchange student, program coordinator at the student's home institution.
-For exchange students, the coordinator's recommendation will determine the student's placement at the graduate or undergraduate level.
+The application must be signed by the student program coordinator at the student's home institution.
+The home coordinator's recommendation will determine the student's placement at the graduate or undergraduate level.
+The home coordinator must also submit the application to the UNL Education Abroad Office.
+Applications sent to the UNL Education Abroad Office directly by students will not be reviewed.

 - May 1 for fall semester (August-December)